 John Robert also had his own version of manna and quail.

 Once again the prophet of God told the blunt truth in regard to complaining about not having leaks and garlic to season their food.
-I did not like garlic any way so that was fine with me in my childlike imagination.
+I did not like garlic anyway so that was fine with me in my childlike imagination.

 Then he goes on to say that God provided manna to eat, “God had strict rules about gathering manna.
 For those who did not obey God’s rules, they ended up with a stinking mess.”
-He turned up his nose then shouted, “It got putrid!”
+He turned up his nose and then shouted, “It got putrid!”

 “After a while, the people complained that they wanted meat.
 So God gave them quail that dropped dead from the sky.”

-He acted like he was plucking feathers off a chicken.
+JRS acted like he was plucking feathers off a chicken.
 The reality was hitting me in the face as the prophet continued to threaten those who would even think about rebelling.